Stancoo/contrastive_loss/README.md

 	...
     }
 ```

-To start training all you need is:
+and run conventional AE training untill accepted convergecy.
+All relevant training parameters like number of epochs, learning rate and the training and validation batch sized  you will find in `config.json`.
+To start the training all you need is:

 `python3 main_train.py`